pixeldroid/programming-pages/docs/_guides/Installing-the-theme/Theme-Files.md

 ### Theme provided configuration

-The theme defines the following configuration values with defaults; feel free to customize them:
+The theme defines the following configuration values by default; feel free to customize them:

-- `code_indent` : _used by the theme_ &mdash; Number of spaces to use when indenting lines of code in doc comments
 - `collections` : _used by Jekyll_ &mdash; [Collection][jekyll-collection] folders to expect things like api docs, examples, and guides to live in
   - `<collection>.ignore-page-order` : _used by the theme_ &mdash; Turns off relative page ordering for a collection
   - `<collection>.tab-order` : _used by the theme_ &mdash; Specifies relative order for the collection tabs (lower to the left)
   - `<collection>.title` : _used by the theme_ &mdash; Label used for the collection tab
 - `highlighter` : _used by Jekyll_ &mdash; Specifies the [code hilighting engine used by GitHub Pages][ghpages-rouge] (Rouge), so local execution matches remote
+- `kramdown` : _used by Jekyll_ &mdash; Specifies [configuration settings for the kramdown processor][ghpages-kramdown]
+  - `footnote_backlink` : _used by kramdown_ &mdash; Label to act as a 'return to citation' link in footnotes
 - `permalink` : _used by Jekyll_ &mdash; Specifies the 'pretty' permalink style (see [Built-in permalink styles][jekyll-permalink])
 - `plugins` : _used by Jekyll_ &mdash; Requests enablement of the [jemoji][ghpages-jemoji] and [jekyll-remote-theme][ghpages-jekyll-remote-theme] plugins
 - `sass` : _used by Jekyll_ &mdash; Specifies compressed css when processed by the [scssify filter][jekyll-scssify]